 A cartoon in a long-ago issue of Playboy showed a landed flying saucer with a bevy of semi-naked, very human-looking, very voluptuous "aliens" surveying the area.
 Spying on them from behind a nearby tree are two human males, one saying to the other "That's nothing, wait until you see their females."

-The MMORPG Earth Eternal either averts or subverts this, depending on whether you expect the trope to play out or not.
-The multitude of races, including demons, yetis, cyclopes, and robots, are different in much the same ways humans are.
+In the MMORPG Earth Eternal the multitude of races, including demons, yetis, cyclopes, and robots, are different in much the same ways humans are.
 However, all of them, even those that look like birds or reptiles, are actually mammals created by the gods, and closer related to each other (and humans) than the species they resemble.

 In Grim Fandango, every human character is a stylised skeleton, yet the females have inexplicable bulges on their chests.
 This is consistent with the Day of The Dead figures that the artwork is based off of, and somewhat justified because the characters are Calaca dolls, not real skeletons.
 Hence the oversized heads, the non-transparent interior, etc.